 8. Ensure your meeting has achieved it’s objectives – Check back through the objectives and ensure the meeting has driven the outcomes you were looking for.

 We hope you find these tips useful.
-You can find out more about holding effective meetings as well as improving other areas of your communication with our Communication Skills Training Course.
-To get more information take a look at the Communication Skills training course page.
+You can find out more about holding effective meetings as well as improving other areas of your communication with our Successful Meetings Training Course.
+To get more information take a look at the Successful Meetings Training Course overview.